Move Window Between Desktops

 └── VirtualDesktopAccessor.dll (Windows API bridge)

-💡 Tip: Running as Admin allows moving elevated windows (like Task Manager).
+💡 Note: Running as Admin allows moving elevated windows (like Task Manager).
 Without Admin, the script works for regular windows only.

 Troubleshooting